hakuhodo-technologies/scope-rl/docs/documentation/index.rst

     Comparison of the Top-k Statistics of 10% Lower Quartile of Policy Value

-Finally, OFRL also standardizes the evaluation protocol of OPE in two axes, first by measuring the accuracy of OPE over the whole candidate policies, and second by evaluating the gains and costs in top-k deployment (e.g., the best and worst performance in top-k deployment).
+Finally, SCOPE-RL also standardizes the evaluation protocol of OPE in two axes, first by measuring the accuracy of OPE over the whole candidate policies, and second by evaluating the gains and costs in top-k deployment (e.g., the best and worst performance in top-k deployment).
 The streamlined implementations and visualization of OPS class provide informative insights on offline RL and OPE performance.